OpenDreamKit/OpenDreamKit/OpenDreamKit.rst

   reciprocally.

-- Bring together the developers communities to promote tighter collaboration, accelerate joint development, and share best practices.
+- Bring together the developers communities to promote tighter collaboration and symbiosis, accelerate joint development, and share best practices.

 - Outsource as much of the development as possible to larger communities to focus the work forces on their core specialty: the